Rover Fees Calculator

 What percentage does Rover take from sitters?

-Rover keeps 20% of every booking in most states, so a sitter takes home 80%.
-In California — and on RoverGO — the service fee is 25%.
+Rover's service fee is 20% of every booking in most states, so a sitter takes home 80%.
+In California and on RoverGO the cut is 25%, leaving you 75%.
+People also call this the Rover service fee or Rover's percentage cut, it is the same 20% (25% in California) that comes out of what you earn.
 Tips are paid on top and you keep 100% of them.

 Does Rover take a cut of tips?